March 12, 2026 (3mo ago)

 quay.io/minio/minio server /data --console-address ":9001"

 Port 9000 serves the S3 API.
-Port 9001 gives you a web console for managing buckets and objects visually.
-The /data volume persists your files across container restarts.
+Port 9001 gives you a web console.
+The /data volume persists files across restarts.

-Here's the key insight: you use the exact same AWS SDK.
-The only difference is the endpoint configuration.
+The key insight: you use the exact same @aws-sdk/client-s3.
+Only the endpoint changes.

 import { S3Client, PutObjectCommand, GetObjectCommand } from "@aws-sdk/client-s3";